Murray County, Georgia: Attractions

 The Chief Vann House Historic Site at Spring Place.
 Constructed in 1805 for James Vann, a Cherokee chief, the two-story red brick home was built alongside the Federal Road, a major early path in northwest Georgia.

-Fort Mountain State Park.
-A 3712 acre park in the Cohutta Mountains.
+Fort Mountain State Park is a 3712 acre park in the Cohutta Mountains.

 Another major asset is the Chattahoochee National Forest, which occupies a large portion of northeastern Murray County.
 Within the forest is the Cohutta Wilderness Area, a roadless, mountainous landscape featuring several of Georgia's premier backpacking trails.

 Carters Lake, on the Coosawatee River, was formed by the Carter Dam, which is the largest earth-rock dam east of the Mississippi.
 The 3200 acre lake attracts fishermen, boaters and campers.

-Lake Conasauga located near the summit of Grassy Mountain was built by the Civilian Conservation Corps in 1940 and is the highest lake in Georgia at 3150 ft above sea level.
+Lake Conasauga, near the summit of Grassy Mountain, was built by the Civilian Conservation Corps in 1940 and is the highest lake in Georgia at 3150 ft above sea level.